 White Hat vs Black Hat Techniques

 By browsing through tons of pages online, it is easier to understand that there are unauthorised ways to build links.
-While they may provide instant results and the much-needed credibility, they often pose a huge threat in the long run.
+While they may provide instant results and much-needed credibility, they often pose a huge threat in the long run.

 - Never pay and buy links because they may become obsolete in months or years once the service provider or the website from which you got the link goes out of business.